 Users can scan the sensor at any time to check their glucose levels, track trends, and set alerts for high or low blood sugar.

-How to Get the FreeStyle Libre 3
+How to Get the FreeStyle Libre 3 Plus

 At Appy Medical, we make accessing the latest CGM technology simple.
 Our team assists with: